 Office 365 Apps that Are HIPAA Compliant

-With the constantly-evolving information and security threats, mixed with the complexity of meeting HIPAA regulatory mandates, hospitals today need as many built-in compliance and security features as possible.
-The Microsoft Office 365 Information Protection suite provides organizations integrated, turn-key security controls not previously available.
+With the constantly evolving information and security threats, mixed with the complexity of meeting HIPAA regulatory mandates, hospitals today need as many built-in compliance features as possible.
+The Microsoft Office 365 Information Protection suite provides organizations integrated; turn-key security controls not previously available.

 This also includes compliant email solution options through the web-based version of Outlook Online.
 A HIPAA covered entity can send an encrypted email (which contains sensitive EPHI) to another user with two access options.

-While no software platform can be truly HIPAA compliant, SharePoint does incorporate the necessary administrative and technical safeguards to meet HIPAA Rules and HIPAA covered entities can use the platform.
+While no software platform can be truly HIPAA compliant, SharePoint does incorporate the necessary administrative and technical safeguards to meet HIPAA Rules and HIPAA-covered entities and the healthcare industry can use the platform.

-There is certainly no problem with HIPAA-covered entities using OneDrive.
-Microsoft supports HIPAA-compliance and many of its cloud services, including OneDrive, can be used without violating HIPAA Rules.
+There is certainly no problem with HIPAA-covered customers using OneDrive.
+Microsoft supports HIPAA compliance and many of its cloud services, including OneDrive, can be used without violating HIPAA Rules.

-With that being said, before OneDrive – or any cloud service – can be used to create, store, or send files containing the electronic protected health information of patients.
+Before OneDrive – or any cloud service – can be used to create, store, or send files containing the electronically protected health information of patients.

 Which Office 365 Plans are HIPAA Compliant?

 The answer to that depends on the version you purchase.
 If it’s not, can it be made HIPAA compliant?
 Absolutely.
 We have seen the range of security tools and measures that Microsoft offers to enhance data protection.
-These can be configured to meet the stringent HIPAA standards.
-To sum up, some of the measures to make Office 365 HIPAA compliant are as below:
+To sum up, some of the measures and steps to make Office 365 HIPAA compliant are as follows: